-The story begins with North Carolina farmer Paul A. Plow, and his wife, standing on the well-weathered front porch of their clapboard-sided home—the house they’ve lived in for the past forty-seven years, the dwelling that saw its last coat of whitewash just prior to the birth of Emma Jean, the oldest of four grown daughters, the one who now teaches third grade at Blue Skies Elementary.
+The story begins with North Carolina farmer Paul A. Plow and his wife standing on the well-weathered front porch of their clapboard-sided home—the house they’ve lived in for the past forty-seven years, the dwelling that saw its last coat of whitewash just prior to the birth of Girly Jean, the oldest of four grown daughters, the one who now teaches third grade at the Boiled Beaver Elementary School.

 Paul Plow and his missus stood watching a faint cloud of orange-tinted dust gently rise on the horizon past the last row of tobacco, the line of head-high plants standing precisely one mile from the edge of the side yard where green grass met hard-packed Carolina clay.

 Didn’t matter.
 The rodeo was not in town nor was he watching television.
-This was real and it was happening right then.
+This was the real deal and it was happening right then.

 Too far away to hear hoofbeats or the chatter of riders.

-Growing closer and closer and larger and larger, the dust cloud showed no signs of slowing.
+Growing closer and closer and larger and larger, the dust cloud grew in size and showed no signs of slowing.